Best daily deals

 Negatives

 Content creators don’t see the point in waiting for an opportunity when you can make the opportunity yourself.
 YouTube stands as a one-stop shop to learn pretty much anything.
-You can learn how to change a tire, change your operating system, and change your life all from one resource.
+You can learn how to change a tire, your operating system, and your life from one resource.
 However, many creators forget about the importance of audio quality.
-To help with this, we’ve come up with a list of the best mics for YouTube; no matter your channel, there’s a recording device to improve your production value.
+To help with this, we’ve compiled a list of the best mics for YouTube; no matter your channel, there’s a recording device to improve your production value.

 The best mic for most people is the Blue Yeti X

 The Blue Yeti X features a four-capsule array, one more than the famed Blue Yeti mic.
-You can switch between cardioid, omni, stereo, and bi-directional recording patterns, depending on your needs.
+Depending on your needs, you can switch between cardioid, omni, stereo, and bi-directional recording patterns.
 The slew of polar patterns is just one of many features that makes this one of the most versatile USB microphones on the market and our top pick as one of the best mics for YouTube.

 Blue Yeti X